adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 LiveviewPlayground.start()
 ```

 Just by adding `, food != "banana"` we can remove an unwanted element!
-However, this introduces another problem in the way we render lists: every time an assignment changes we will filter and render the list again.
+However, this introduces another problem in the way we render lists: every time an assign changes we will filter and render the list again.

-The official recommendation from the Phoenix team is that you avoid doing any type of calculation within your `render/1` as much as possible, processing your assignment beforehand.
+The official recommendation from the Phoenix team is that you avoid doing any type of calculation within your `render/1` as much as possible, process your code before assigning them to your socket.
 Create and run a file called `class_for_filter_beforehand.exs`:

 ```elixir
 Mix.install([